MISSION STATEMENT OF SAINT HELENA SCHOOL

 Transfers

 We do accept transfers if there is room in a particular classroom.
-Records will be requested in order to see that we can meet a child’s needs.
-We do reserve the right to ask parents to withdraw their child after one month if we find our reasonable attempts to accommodate the child are not working.
+Records will be requested in order to see that we can meet a student’s needs.
+We do reserve the right to ask parent(s) to withdraw their child after one month if we find our reasonable attempts to accommodate the child are not working.

 Parent Visitation